Bashamichi Campus

 After residence and stay in Australia, Canada and America, worked at an advertising agency concurrently in overseas exhibition work and domestic advertising work.

-He also founded CGK International School (Yokohama) from scratch as the president and provides management consulting for international schools.
+He also founded CGK International School (Yokohama) from scratch and provides management consulting for international schools.